Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Language*
 Click the drop-down list to select the appropriate language or select **No linguistic content**.

+[comment]: <> (Drop-down liste im auf DE/EN gemischt)

 - *Currency*
-Click the drop-down list to select the appropriate currency.
+Click the drop-down list to select the applicable currency.

 - [SAVE]
 Click this button to save the newly entered customer/supplier details.

   > [Info] It is not possible to enter any further information in the other sub-tabs before saving the details entered in the *Address/contact* sub-tab.
 When clicking the other sub-tabs, a window with a warning message is displayed.
-Click [OK] to confirm the window and save the newly added customer/supplier by clicking the [SAVE] button at the bottom.
+Click [OK] to confirm the window and save the newly added customer/supplier.
 After saving the new customer/supplier address and contact details, the *Delivery addresses*, *Additional fields* and *Drop shipping* sub-tabs display a warning message and can only be used to add data after selecting the newly created customer/supplier in the *Customer/Supplier list* tab.

 ### Delivery addresses